athingforjaz/biknary/readme.md

 # Welcome to Biknary
+Inspired by Aida Lovelace and the revolutionary knitting spies who hid secret messages in their handicrafts.

 This Ruby-based knitting pattern generator accepts user input, converts to binary, and generates a knitting pattern based on this binary.
 Pattern can be used to knit a rectangular item, such as a scarf, or as an insert panel in a larger item.

+To run:
+- In command line, type "gem install ruby2d".
-To run, clone and type "ruby main.rb" in command line.
+- Clone and type "ruby main.rb" from command line.

 # To-Do
-- Add graphics
+- Refine graphics & add shapes for each stitch
 - Add yarn-over and decrease capabilities
 - Add random cable generator
 - Add triangles & other shapes for different types of knitting patterns, such as shawls